embedml/python-workshops-phase-1-unit-f-hw/README.md

 # python-workshops-phase-1-unit-f-hw
 Practice Problems for Unit 1F of Python Workshops

-# Getting Started
-Passing all test cases is required for you to finish this workshop.

-You can run your tests in terminal by doing the following:

-Make sure your terminal is in this directory.
-You can confirm that is true by typing `pwd` in terminal.

-Then run `pip install pytest` in terminal

-Now run `pytest` in terminal.

-^ If that does not work try `python -m pytest`

-When you first start you will see every test is failing.
-Your goal is to pass every test with the instructions below.
-Happy coding!

 # Explaining What is going on

 Hopefully you have this open in VS Code.
 If not you should have gotten a link to clone this repo onto your computer.
 You can then open the folder (the repo) that was cloned in VS Code.
 Use the "Mark Down All in On" Extension to open this readme.md file to see it easier.
 The button should be in the top right area of the screan.